 - Keep your car well-maintained at all times.
 You never know when you will need to slam on your brakes or swerve.
 Tires, brakes, signals, safety features – make sure they all work.

-- If you see suspicious driving behavior, find a safe place to pull over (a parking lot, not the side of the road and report it immediately.
+- Report drunk drivers.
+If you see suspicious driving behavior, find a safe place to pull over.
+A safe place includes a parking lot, not on the side of the road.
+Then, report the behavior to law enforcement immediately.
 You may save someone’s life.

 - Seek immediate medical attention.
 Some car accident injuries are not apparent right away.